Contact WKW

 Deer are most commonly found in heavily wooded areas and rural areas.
 They are also likely to be encountered near areas where deer hunting is illegal, such as in subdivisions, state parks, national parks, and nature preserves.

 Deer almost never travel alone.
-If you see one deer, you can be nearly certain that others are close by.
+If you see one deer, there is a good chance that others are close by, so remain aware.

 Be aware of road signs that indicate a higher likelihood of deer in the area.
 These signs are present in areas where there are known deer crossings and an increased deer population.

-If you happen to be involved in an Indiana auto accident with a deer, heed the following instructions:
+If you happen to be involved in an Indiana auto accident with a deer, follow these steps for what to do if you hit a deer:

 If you have the proper permit, you have the right to keep the deer in Indiana.
 You may also consider donating the deer to a food bank.
 Participating deer processors will accept and process the donated deer at no cost.
 The cost of butchering is covered by the Sportsman’s Benevolence Fund, and the meat will go to those in need.